indare/vendingMachine/README.md

 1. doxygen vendingMachine
 1. yay

-# how to make document (for CentOS)
-1. yum instalk doxygen
-1. doxygen vendingMachine
-1. yay

 # how to make document (for Windows)
 1. buy new Macintosh
 1. brew install doxygen